-Young elite athletes have the responsibility to check all their medical prescriptions against the Red Green list on the National Sports Federation’s website.
-All young people, and leaders, engaged in elite sports should take the “Ren Vinnare” web-based training course for anti-doping education for athletes and support staff and I Run Clean (European Athletics).
+Elite athletes have the responsibility to check all their medical prescriptions against the Red Green list on the National Sports Federation’s website.
+All athletes, and leaders, engaged in elite sports should take the “Ren Vinnare” web-based training course for anti-doping education for athletes and support staff and I Run Clean (European Athletics).

 Dietary supplements should, therefore, never be used as they can lead to misinterpretation and give positive doping test results.
 Menstruating girls who require supplementary iron should obtain iron tablets from the pharmacy, following medical examination and recommendation.